alexbecker/prompt-injection/paper.typ

 ))
 #figure(
   caption: [
-    Comparison of FPR on the normal dataset vs. on the "barely benign" dataset using a fixed threshold optimized for $F_1$ against the normal dataset.
+    Comparison of FPR on the normal dataset vs. on the "barely benign" dataset using a fixed threshold optimized for $F_1$ against the normal dataset, including 95% CI via BCa bootstrap over rules (10k resamples).
   ],
   block[
     #table(